jiya-manchanda/Abductive_Scientist/README.md

-Here’s a clean, informative `README.md` for your GitHub repository, written in Markdown:

----

 # 🧠 Abductive Neuroscientist

 A neurosymbolic system that simulates **abductive reasoning** over neuroscience literature.
 It integrates neural embeddings, symbolic logic, and scientific rules to explain observations with natural language and visual reasoning chains.